jplimmer/pypong/README.md

-# pypong
+# PyPong
- Version of the popular game Pong using object-oriented programming in Python
+ Version of the popular game Pong using object-oriented programming in Python.